Back to the blog

 Contact Minna

-Read more.
+Read more

 How to transform design tokens from Figma to Flutter – in practice

 Wondering about what design tokens are, or how they can be used in creating themes or multibranding?
-This article dives into the process and learning outcomes of a background study done on the topic of “Unlock efficient multibranding with Flutter and Figma”.
+This article dives into the process and learning outcomes of a background study done for Rebel App Studio by Codemate’s team attending Fluttercon23 on the topic of “Unlock efficient multibranding with Flutter and Figma”.
+It explores the learning outcomes from the perspective of a multidisciplinary team comprising a designer, developer, and researcher.
+As the researcher, I will share my viewpoint on the work.

 Wondering about what design tokens are, or how they can be used in creating themes or multibranding?
 This article dives into the process and learning outcomes of a background study done for Rebel App Studio by Codemate’s team attending Fluttercon23 on the topic of “Unlock efficient multibranding with Flutter and Figma”.
-It explores the learning outcomes from the perspective of a multidisciplinary team comprising designer, developer, and researcher.
+It explores the learning outcomes from the perspective of a multidisciplinary team comprising a designer, developer, and researcher.
 As the researcher, I will share my viewpoint on the work.

 During the research, I got to learn about the collaboration between designers and developers by being part of an experienced and supportive team of Timo Pieti and Petri Pystynen while getting ready for the Fluttercon23 event.
 The team focused on finding ways to create multibranding with Figma and Flutter.
 Not only was Flutter a rather new topic, but design tokens were something I had not stumbled across before.